cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 mmmm...rib-eye and burgers, oh my! (sorry)

 Your problem of leaving too much meat stuck to the grill might be solved by having a nice clean grate.
-My grill has a good quality stainless stell grate and it is great for staying non-stick.
+My grill has a good quality stainless steel grate and it is great for staying non-stick.
 I've also started grilling a lower temperature and that helps meat not stick as well.
 Adding pork will also help!
 I often use chorizo sausage to add to lean or medium ground beef.
 Don't use extra-lean...dry and flavourless.

 Great job on your posts!
 I'll be grilling some chicken tonight!